Neyt/Investment-account/README.md

-Here is the benchmark comparison
+Here is the benchmark comparison:

-And this is the one that I like the best:
+And this is the one that I like the best;
-These returns were achieved with less risk than the market
+These returns were achieved with less risk than the market:

-I may do a podcast episode on FinanciallyFreePodcast.com there are very cool interviews.
+I may do a podcast episode on FinanciallyFreePodcast.com; there are some very cool interviews.
-But the summary of this returns is basically
+But the summary of these returns is basically this:
-If you do not find value, or you are not certain of what you invest the stay in cash as long as you need...
-But put the work everyday
+If you don't find value, or you are not certain of what you want to invest in, then stay in cash as long as you need to... but put the work in every single day
 Focus!
-The reason I could get these returns, and anyone for that matter, is because of focus.
+The reason I could get these returns, is because of focus.
+With focus, you can also get these returns too!
-The reality is that I was expecting for this returns to take longer because I was looking for dark companies that no one else is paying attention to like the interview I posted 2 days ago with Dan Schum here https://financiallyfreepodcast.libsyn.com/24-514-per-year-for-7-years-with-dan-schum
+The reality is that I was expecting for these returns to take longer because I was looking for dark companies/stocks that no one else is paying attention to.
+I invite you to listen to the interview I did with Dan Schum which I posted 2 days ago; in this interview Dan goes into more detail about dark stocks: https://financiallyfreepodcast.libsyn.com/24-514-per-year-for-7-years-with-dan-schum
-But the matter of fact is when the covid19 crash came I had to change strategy completely.
+But the fact of the matter is that when the Covid-19 crash came, I had to change strategy completely.

-3. Which bring me to the last lesson: don't box yourself to be a "value investor" a "trader", an "option trader" (check my podcast we talk about all of this subjects), be a MAKE MONEY INVESTOR.
-Those are all tools, different mindsets, do what make sense.
+3. This brings me to the last lesson: don't box yourself to be a "value investor" a "trader", an "option-trader" (please do check out my podcast, we talk about all of these subjects).
+Be a MAKE MONEY INVESTOR.
+Those are all tools and different mindsets.
+Do what makes sense.

-Would love to connect.
+I would love to connect.
 Find me at neytorres.com